ELIXIR-IIB-training/website/_posts/2018-09-27-train-the-trainer-rome.md

 date_start:   2018-09-27
 date_end:   2018-09-28
 venue: Rome, Italy
-description: ELIXIR-EXCELERATE, in collaboration with ELIXIR-IIB, are pleased to announce a Train the Trainer (TtT) event.
+description: ELIXIR-EXCELERATE, in collaboration with ELIXIR-IIB, is pleased to announce a Train the Trainer (TtT) event.
 This course is meant to offer guidance, ideas and tips for training/teaching design, development and delivery based on research-driven educational principles.
 Examples and discussions will also focus on the challenges presented by academic teaching.

 ---